oZep/uOttaHack6-Link-Ahead/README.md

 - Editing Chrome's Manifest to allow access to all web pages [Solved]

 ## Accomplishments that we're proud of
-Despite it all, I was able to solo develop a product that is usable and a helpful tool for everyone’s day to day life.
+Despite it all, I was able to develop a product that is usable and a helpful tool for everyone’s day to day life.
+Big thank you to @jar who walked me through every major setback that occured along the way.

 ## What we learned
 how to use Flask to build a webpage and API.